UNSW-Longevity-Research-Group/UNSWLongevityGroup_Website/content/authors/dkabuche/_index.md

 - Research Students
 ---

-Hang Nguyen is a PhD candidate at the School of Risk and Actuarial Studies, UNSW Business School.
+Doreen Kabuche is a PhD candidate at the School of Risk and Actuarial Studies, UNSW Business School.